Electronic Wills Better For Modern LIfe - But Are They Legal?

 Current law

 Many clients will make notes about what they’d like to do.
 Some may even do this electronically.
-However, under the Wills Act 1837, digital notes, instructions or messages left by you will not carry weight.
+However, under the Wills Act 1837, digital notes, instructions or messages you leave will not carry weight.
 Your assets will be distributed according to the rules of intestacy (if you die without making a will), or according to the terms of a valid will you have made previously.

 Overhaul necessary